Studios: Toei Animation, Graphinica and Nitroplus

 Price: DVD $29.95 – Available Here / Blu-ray $34.95 – Available Here

 In the distant future, nearly all humans have left the Earth following an incident referred to only as the ‘Nano Hazard’ and have also left their physical bodies behind.
-They transfered their minds and their DNA codes into digital files and now live new lives in a virtual society known as DEVA.
+They transferred their minds and their genetic codes into digital files and now live new lives in a virtual society known as DEVA.
 DEVA is meant to be a perfect society, however a person known as ‘Frontier Setter’ has been hacking into DEVA to deliver a message to its citizens.
-System Security Third Officer Angela Balzak is assigned on a mission to prevent further hacks, and her partner on the mission is a human known as ‘Dingo’.
-She must first adapt to living in the body that was cloned for her in order to travel to Earth.
-Once the maturation process is complete, albeit only to the point where Angela’s body is that of a 16-year-old’s, she must work with Dingo to locate Frontier Setter and find out its motives.
+System Security’s Third Officer Angela Balzak is assigned to a mission to prevent further hacks, and her partner on the mission is a human known as ‘Dingo’.
+She must first adapt to living in the body that was artificially produced to allow her to be able to travel to Earth.
+Once the maturation process is complete, albeit only to the point where Angela’s body is that of a 16-year-old’s, she must work with Dingo to locate Frontier Setter and determine its motives.

 Frontier Setter is the remnant of a long-forgotten project to send humanity into outer space.
 Although it started out as a simple AI, it eventually became sentient and developed an appreciation for, of all things, rock music.
 Dingo has an affinity for rock music as well, and the two are able to bond and even jam together as if they were both human.
 In a world that is already developing robots and artificial intelligence, the question of what defines humanity is becoming a difficult one to answer.
 It is one that has been explored before, to be sure, but its exploration here contributes to the thematic depth that this film has.
 The questions are thought-provoking not just for the audience, but for Angela as well.
-She goes through an extraordinary amount of character development in the two weeks in which this story takes place, yet by the end of the film, one gets the impression that her journey towards reaching an understanding of what it means to be human has only just begun.
+She goes through an extraordinary amount of character development in the two weeks in which this story takes place.
+At the same time, one gets the impression that her journey towards reaching an understanding of what it means to be human has only just begun by the end of the film.
 It is a shame that the sequel novel to the film has not been released in English, and that the world has largely moved on from the existence of this film, but it should be remembered.
-It may not be a Studio Ghibli film, nor is it 100% original, but it is one of the most engaging sci-fi stories produced in the last decade.
+It may not be a Studio Ghibli film, nor is it entirely original, but it is one of the most engaging sci-fi stories produced in the last decade.

 The voice acting in the English dub is top notch.
 Experienced voice actors Wendee Lee, Steve Blum and Johnny Yong Bosch portray Angela, Dingo and Frontier Setter, respectively, and they all give standout performances.
 It takes a bit of time getting used to Wendee Lee, who sounds like she is playing a different character to the one on screen at first, but it soon becomes clear that she was the right choice for the role.
 Steve Blum helps convey Dingo’s character brilliantly, and Johnny Yong Bosch’s performance really enhances the human quality that Frontier Setter has.
 The Japanese voice cast does a great job too, although the English dub feels more appropriate for the film.
-Fortunately, the English dub script and the subtitles do not have a tendency to deviate in meaning, with only a few minor exceptions being noticeable.
-The music is good, even great when with the rock music and guitar-playing, but often understated.
-There are no grand piano pieces or orchestral pieces in this film, but rather techno music in the action scenes and both acoustic and rock guitar music throughout the rest of it.
+Fortunately, the English dub script and the subtitles do not have a tendency to deviate in meaning; only a few minor exceptions are noticeable.
+The music is great, albeit often understated.
+There are no grand piano pieces or orchestral pieces in this film, but rather techno music in the action scenes and both acoustic and rock music throughout the rest of it.
 The rock music plays a significant part in the story as well, and it fits perfectly.
 However, despite this being set centuries into the future, the overly simplistic techno music feels out of place.
-This may not be one of those ‘everyone should consider buying the soundtrack CD’ cases, but the music mostly does its job well.
+The audio may not be perfect overall, but it complements the film well for the most part.

 Included in this release are two Japanese teaser trailers for the film and a “Making of” featurette.
-This is a series of interviews with the film’s main staff and behind-the-scenes footage.
-It provides a fascinating insight into the production of the film, and is worth watching for anyone interested in the animation production.
+The latter presents a series of interviews with the film’s main staff and behind-the-scenes footage.
+It provides an insight into the production of the film, and is worth watching for anyone interested in the animation production.
 While not advertised on the product packaging itself, this release also includes French audio and subtitles for the film and French subtitles for the “Making of” featurette.

 Capsule Computers review guidelines can be found here.